robshakir/pyangbind/README.md

  * ```elements()``` - which provides a list of the elements of the YANG-described tree which branch from this container.
  * ```get(filter=False)``` - providing a means to return a Python dictionary hiearchy showing the tree branching from the container node.
 Where the ```filter``` argument is set to ```True``` only elements that have changed from their default values due to manipulation of the model are returned - when filter is not specified the default values of all leaves are returned.

-As of a recent release, iteration through container objects will return a key,value list which can be used to walk through leaf or container objects within a particular container.
+Iteration through container objects will return a key,value list which can be used to walk through leaf or container objects within a particular container.

 ### YANG List Methods